 I am happy to announce that we finally open sourced the Sweble Wikitext parser.
-You can find the announcement on the OSR Group blog or directly on the Sweble project site.
+You can find the announcement on my research group’s blog or directly on the Sweble project site.
 This is the work of Hannes Dohrn, my first Ph.D. student, who I hired in 2009 to implement a Wikitext parser.

 So what about this “cracking the MediaWiki code”?